 A Dissection of the Wizards of the Coast Market Research Shows Us How Wrong Even Market Leaders Can Be

 Market research is something that many industries look towards to help guide them through their market in terms of product development and how best to interact with their customers.
+There are sales tips on getting to know prospects and customers for the target market.

 When conducted properly and carefully, market research can grant extremely valuable insight into one’s market that allows a company to target its products better, increasing sales and customer satisfaction.
 This is why large corporations will conduct market research regarding something as seemingly simple and innocuous as a change in packaging or colour.

-For the most part, however, the role-playing game industry is absent of any market research — especially of any of notable value — because it is a difficult thing to undertake properly, using a third party agency, and most small press publishers (who make up most of the industry) have no idea how to put it together on their own.
+For the most part, however, the role-playing game industry is absent of any market research — especially of any of notable value — because it is a difficult thing to undertake properly, using a third-party agency, and most small press publishers (who make up most of the industry) have no idea how to put it together on their own.

 There is, however, one instance of market research in the role-playing game industry that people can look towards (if they must.)